 How to Freeze Milk

-You can actually freeze milk in its original container, so long as that container is plastic.
-If your milk comes in a glass or cardboard container, transfer it into a freezer-safe plastic container before you freeze.
+Milk can be frozen in its original container, so long as that container is plastic.
+If your milk comes in a glass or cardboard container, you'll want to transfer it into a freezer-safe plastic container before you freeze it.
 Milk will expand when frozen, causing glass or cardboard to break — and you don't want that mess in your freezer.

 How to Thaw Milk